The Theory of Money, Part 23

 If Posh Muffler sent in a big order right at the peak of the boom, and then everything changed suddenly with the bank run, by the time they received their new bigger-than-ever order, the financial state of the company could be completely different.
 If they paid up front for all those mufflers, now they have no cash left because they’re not selling many mufflers anymore but they still have employees to pay and a big loan on their new store to pay as well.
 Soon, they have no cash left, and they have to declare bankruptcy.

 Sad story, right?
-Think about all the LUs that went into that company.
-The planning phases, the new building, all those top-quality cotton mufflers that cost a pretty penny to acquire but are now worth very little.
-So many of those LUs that were invested end up being lost.
+Think about all the WUs that went into that company.
+The planning phases, the new building, all those top-quality cotton mufflers that cost a pretty penny to acquire but are now worth very little (because of lack of demand).
+So many of those WUs that were invested into Posh Muffler end up being lost.

-I hope this example helps illustrate how LUs are lost indirectly as a result of the number of circulating Goldnotes changing.
+That example helps illustrate how WUs are lost indirectly as a result of the number of circulating Goldnotes changing.
 And it happens both because purchasing behaviour was skewed when inflation was first hitting and because investments go bad when deflation is first hitting.

 The Theory of Money, Part 20